Fawley branch line: Reopening proposal

 In the business case, it would see Marchwood station reopen, possibly with an up and down platform, and electrification of the line, though both depend on the service pattern chosen above.
 Hythe station would be relocated north of the existing station between School Road and New Road, near Hythe Library and a new station called Hythe and Fawley Parkway, which would be located on the site of the former Hardley Halt.
 A local bus shuttle would operate from Hythe & Fawley Parkway station to Fawley and the housing development on the former Fawley Power Plant site.
 It also proposes that three level crossings would be replaced with overbridges to minimise traffic disruption in the local areas.

 On 7 May 2021, South Western Railway ran another fact-finding train down the branch line, stopping at Marchwood, to further demonstrate the branch line's potential.

 On 24 March 2022 Rail reported that Network Rail is taking forward the scheme to get the line reopened.
 However, the proposed Hythe & Fawley Parkway station, 2 mi south of Hythe will not be included.
 The service that Network Rail is proposing is a 2 car Class 158/9, running every 30 minutes between Hythe and Southampton Central.
 The business case is due to be submitted towards the end of 2022 to the Department of Transport, with a prospect of getting a decision in early 2024 and passenger services starting in 2025 at the earliest.

 A series of public consultations were held between Monday 8 August and Friday 9 September 2022 to hear views on reintroducing passenger services to the Waterside Line.
 On 30 November, Network Rail reported that 84 per cent of people backed the proposal to reinstate the line for passenger service.

 The cancellation of Restoring Your Railway was announced in September 2024, and with it the reopening of the Fawley branch line to passengers.

+In July 2025, Grand Union announced plans to introduce a new hourly service between Marchwood and London Waterloo, operating under its Alliance Rail banner.
+The proposed route would call at Totton, Southampton Central, Southampton Airport Parkway, Eastleigh, Winchester, Basingstoke, and Hook, before running fast to London Waterloo.
+The plans form part of a wider proposal to reopen sections of the former Totton–Hythe branch line, which closed to passengers in 1966 but retains its track, signalling and level crossings.
+Longer‑term ambitions include reopening a relocated station at Hythe and developing a Park & Ride facility between Hythe and Hardley.